EHB-TI/PACE-VET_app/README.md

 The `<uses-permission android:name="android.permission.INTERNET"/>` line is necessary for network access in release builds.
 While internet permission is often automatically granted in debug builds, it must be explicitly declared for the app to access the internet in release mode.
 ```

-This is ready for direct copy-pasting into a `README.md` file in Markdown format.